Abandoned Flugplatz Johannisthal

 Returning to Flugplatz Johannisthal, the airfield opened in September 1909 and was the second commercial airfield in Germany.
 Only the August-Euler airfield in Darmstadt since it opened a year before, in October 1908.

 Before the First World War, the Flugplatz Johannisthal had two large airship hangars by Zeppelin and Parseval.
-Also, a grandstand that fitted more than two thousand visitors who used to flock to the area to see the airplanes landing.
+Also, a grandstand fitted more than two thousand visitors who used to flock to the area to see the airplanes landing.

 Many of the first aviation events in Germany happened at Flugplatz Johannisthal.
 The first cross-country flight over Germany ended on the airfield when Hubert Latham landed on September 27, 1909.
 The first Deutschlandflug occurred there as well.